iranzo/velasco/README.md

 ### Answer

-This value is the chance of the bot to answer to a message that is in turn a reply to one of its own messages, or (to be implemented:) to a message that mentions him.
+This value is the chance of the bot to answer to a message that is in turn a reply to one of its own messages, or (to be implemented:) to a message that mentions it.
 The default value is 0.5 (50% chance).
 The maximum is 1 (100% chance) and to disable it you must set it to 0 (0% chance).

 Sending the command on its own tells you the current value.
 Sending a positive decimal number between 0 and 1 inclusive will set it as the new value.